Biggles (film): Aircraft

 Several aircraft were used in the film.
 These included a Stampe SV.4 G-BXNW, which is flown by Biggles, and a Boeing Stearman G-AROY, which is flown by his arch-rival, von Stalhein.
 Both these biplanes are actually from the 1930s, as flying and maintaining actual First World War aircraft was considered prohibitively expensive.
 The period aircraft seen in the background during ground scenes belonged to the Shuttleworth Collection.
 The Stampe was flown by Stuart Goldspink, while the Stearman was piloted by former Second World War bomber pilot John Jordan.
 The Stampe was a popular choice for filming, having featured heavily in Aces High and was later seen in Indiana Jones and the Last Crusade.
 Both aircraft still exist as of 2021.

-Reception
+Release

 Biggles received a royal charity premiere on 22 May 1986 at the Plaza Cinema on Lower Regent Street in London.
 The film went on general release in the UK on 23 May 1986.
 To promote the release of the film, the story was published in newspapers in comic strip form and promoted via ABC Cinemas with discounted tickets available.
 A novelisation by Trevor Hoyle writing as Larry Milne was published, as was a picture book by Peter James to tie in to the release.